DevExpress/testcafe/docs/articles/faq/README.md

 npm install -g {pluginName}
 ```

-### My test fails because TestCafe could not find the required webpage element.
+### My test fails because TestCafe couldn't find the required webpage element.
 What could go wrong?

 First try debugging the tested page with TestCafe built-in debugger.
-To do this, add the [t.debug](../documentation/test-api/debugging.md) method to test code.
+To do this, add the [t.debug()](../documentation/test-api/debugging.md) method to test code.
 Then run the test and wait until the browser stops at the breakpoint.
 After this, use the browser's development tools to check that: